gamallo/csv2tmx/README.md

 # csv2tmx

-Converter CSV file to TMX suitable for parallel corpora editors (e.g. OmegaT), translation tools, etc.
+* `csv2tmx` is a converter from CSV file to TMX, suitable for parallel corpora editors (e.g. OmegaT), translation tools, etc.

+* `csv2tmx` is a converter from TMX file to CSV

 ## Requeriments:
  * Bash and Perl